garrandall/popular-music-data/tracks/what-s-my-name-china-anne-mcclain-thomas-doherty-dylan-playfair.md

 What's it!, what's it!
 Say it!
 Say it!
 (Uuuuuuma, Uuuuuuma)
-Ooh, say it louder!
+Oh, say it louder!
 (Uuuuuuma, Uuuuuuma)
-Ooh, say it louder!
+Oh, say it louder!
 What's it!
 What's it!
 Say it!
 Say it!